flutter/website/src/content/get-started/fwe/user-input.md

 the button is disabled and nothing happens when a user presses the button.

-- The button's `child`, which is displayed within the button's content area, is usually text or an icon that indicates the button's purpose. that's usually text or an icon that indicates the button's purpose.
+- The button's `child`, which is displayed within the button's content area, is usually text or an icon that indicates the button's purpose.

 - Finally, a button's `style` controls its appearance: color, border, and so on.